Despite the high number of women who experience a miscarriage, it’s still a topic that is often not talked about.

 There’s no denying that what happens inside a woman’s body during pregnancy is pretty incredible.
 That said, there are a lot of “steps” that need to take place for a baby to grow.

-“So we know there are some causes that we’re able to identify in terms of your risk of miscarriage,” Dr Wadwhani says.
+“So we know there are some causes that we’re able to identify in terms of your risk of miscarriage,” Sneha says.
 “Usually it’s because of a failure of normal development and that’s the most important thing when thinking about miscarriage.

-“Actually, at each step, there is a risk of error in that process at every point.
-And so it becomes obvious in a sense that the risk of a mistake happening, or a mistake in normal development, rather, is a quite a strong possibility,” says Dr Wadwhani.
+“When we think about the actual process of an egg and sperm meeting and fertilising, and then replicating and replicating and replicating to form an embryo and then a baby, at each step, there is a risk of error in that process at every point.
+And so it becomes obvious in a sense that the risk of a mistake happening – or a mistake in normal development – is a quite a strong possibility,” says Sneha.